Sign in

 • Main Applications and Uses:

-• Precision grinding of holes and shapes.
+• Precision grinding for holes and shapes.

-• Finishing holes for dies and molds.
+• Finishing holes necessary for dies and molds.

-• Complex geometries in precision machining.
+• Facilitating complex geometries in precision machining.

 Gear Grinder